maikeulb/flaskuniversity/README.md

 TODO
 ----
-Add course assignment
+Add new read-only resources for course_assignment, enrollment, and office_assignment (read-only)
-Add instructor assignment
+Add flask-marshmallow